Table of contents

 How Much Does a Medical Marijuana Card Cost in West Virginia?

-The initial consultation with one of the West Virginia registered practitioners via Leafwell’s HIPAA compliant online consultation service is a flat fee of $199.
-However, if you do not qualify for an MMJ Card and our practitioner elects not to sign your certificate, you will not be charged.
+The consultation with one of West Virginia’s registered practitioners via Leafwell’s HIPAA-compliant online consultation service is a flat fee of $199.
+However, you will not be charged if you do not qualify for an MMJ Card and our practitioner elects not to sign your certificate.

 It costs $50 for the MMJ Card and application form, payable to the state.
-This is a non-refundable fee which must be paid every time you apply.
+This is a non-refundable fee that must be paid every time you apply.
 Each card is valid for two years.
-Every time you renew, you will be required to meet with a state-licensed physician via a telemedicine platform like Leafwell and then renew your card via the state website.
+Every time you renew, you must meet with a state-licensed physician via a telemedicine platform like Leafwell and then renew your card via the state website.

-There is no additional fee for applications which include a designated caregiver.
+There is no additional fee for applications that include a designated caregiver.

 Insurance does not currently cover the cost of applying for an MMJ Card in West Virginia because cannabis is illegal at the federal level.